Saturday, 27 December 2014

 When I first started sewing, the biggest head-scratching moment for me was when it came to putting my first garment together.
 I wore clothes every day (you’ll be pleased to hear) – but I’d never considered how the pieces of fabric had been put together to create the garments in the first place.
 I have a distinct memory of day one of my sewing class, pinning together my first dress and very nearly sewing the armholes up - simply because I hadn’t got my head around what I was doing, nor why I was doing it.

-questions my brain was screaming at me when I first set fabric to machine.
+So I want to make an attempt at answering some of the questions my brain was screaming at me when I first set fabric to machine.
+Hopefully the answers may help novice stitchers understand some of the basics of sewing construction.

 You’ve prepared your fabric.
 You’ve cut your fabric to your pattern.
 You've threaded your machine.
 Now we’re going to turn those flat pieces of fabric into a 3D form that you can hang on your body.
 This is where magic happens!